Royal Concertgebouw Orchestra: 1945–1988: Van Beinum and Haitink

 From 1945 to 1959, the orchestra's principal conductor was Eduard van Beinum, who had debuted with the orchestra in 1929.
 He had become the second conductor of the orchestra in 1931, and co-principal conductor in 1938.
 One of his specialties was the symphonies of Anton Bruckner, and Van Beinum made commercial recordings with the orchestra of Bruckner's Eighth and Ninth Symphonies for the Philips Records label.
 Van Beinum served as sole chief conductor of the orchestra after World War II until his sudden death on the Concertgebouw podium from a heart attack in April 1959.

 Bernard Haitink made his debut with the Concertgebouw Orchestra on 7 November 1956.
 After Van Beinum's death, from 1961 to 1963, Haitink and Eugen Jochum shared the post of chief conductor of the orchestra.
 Haitink became sole chief conductor in 1963, and served in this post until 1988.
-At some point during Haitink's time, the conductor system was simplified to have an assistant conductor instead of first and second conductors.
+During Haitink's tenure, the conductor roster system was simplified to have an assistant conductor instead of first and second conductors.
 Conductors who served in this capacity included Edo de Waart and Hans Vonk.
 The recording profile of the orchestra increased most dramatically under Haitink, with many recordings for Philips Records, as well as EMI and Columbia Records.

 In the early 1980s, the Dutch government threatened the orchestra with reductions in its government subsidy that could potentially have led to the dismissal of 23 musicians from the orchestra.
 Haitink threatened to resign in protest, and the financial situation was eventually settled.
+In addition, tensions had developed in the later years of Haitink's tenure between the orchestra management and Haitink, in particular between Haitink and then-artistic director Hein van Royen.
 In 1999, Haitink was named the orchestra's conductor laureate (eredirigent), following a rapprochement negotiated by the then-new managing director of the orchestra, Jan Willem Loot.
 In March 2014, Haitink suggested to the Dutch newspaper Het Parool that he wished to renounce the title of RCO conductor laureate and no longer to guest-conduct the orchestra, in protest at the orchestra's current administrative management.
-In September 2015, the orchestra announced a rapprochement with Haitink, with a scheduled guest-conducting engagement with the RCO in the 2016–2017 season.
+In September 2015, the orchestra announced a rapprochement with Haitink, with a scheduled guest-conducting engagement with the KCO in the 2016–2017 season.
 Haitink retained the title of eredirigent with the orchestra through his 2019 retirement and until his death in October 2021.